lisa-lumos/DevOps/09-containers.md

 The Container Engine running on the OS makes this possible.
 The most famous container runtime environment is Docker.

 ## Docker intro
+Docker is a open platform for developing/shipping/running applications.
+It enables you to separate your applications from your infrastructure.
+Provides the ability to package/run an app in a loosely isolated env, called a container.
+The isolation and security allow you to run many containers, simultaneously on a host.

+You can get image from registry, such as https://hub.docker.com.

+`docker build`: build our own images.

+`docker pull`: pull from the official images

+`docker run`: run the container from the image.